man worried about his receding hairline

 Diet

 While diet alone may not directly cause a receding hairline, poor nutrition can contribute to overall hair health and potentially exacerbate existing hair loss.
-A diet lacking in these nutrients may lead to weaker hair follicles, increased hair shedding, and potentially worsen conditions like male or female pattern baldness, which can manifest as a receding hairline over time.
+A diet lacking in nutrients such as protein, B vitamins (particularly biotin) and iron may lead to weaker hair follicles, increased hair shedding, and potentially worsen conditions like male or female pattern baldness, which can manifest as a receding hairline over time.

 Ageing